konvajs/react-konva/README.md

 Why do we see this error? `canvas` module is used for canvas rendering in Node.JS environment. `konva` library will use it there, but it doesn't have this dependency explicitly.

-How to solver this issue?
+How to solve this issue?
 There are two approaches:

 ### Approach 1: manually install canvas module